fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

-## Week 8: The fat enemy
+## Week 8: The fat and malnourished body
 Is fat bad?
 Of course not!
 But to say its role within dietary advice is controversial would be a huge understatement.
 Why is this?
 We've looked at the morality of dietary advice in several ways already, and one aspect that has persisted is the idea that some people can be "too fat" (and we even have quantified thresholds, which can be highly biased as we've read about), representing some kind of moral deficiency.
-This week examines how the idea of fat and fat bodies became something to avoid over the 20th century.
+This week examines how the idea of fat and fat bodies became something to avoid during the early 20th century and how the legacy of vitamins and micronutrients came to define "proper" nourishment.

 ### Mon 10/5